Brownvale

 Brownvale is a hamlet in northern Alberta, Canada within the Municipal District of Peace No. 135.
 It is located on Highway 737 less than 1 km off Highway 2, approximately 48 km southwest of the Town of Peace River and 20 km southwest of Grimshaw.
 Duncan's First Nation reserve is less than 5 km to the south.

 The community originated in the mid-1920s when the railway was extended from Berwyn to Whitelaw.
-The town was named after John Brown who came to the area in 1913.
+The hamlet was named after John Brown who came to the area in 1913.
 In 1924 his homestead was chosen for the location of the community.